sascha/TokenInjectableDockerBuilder/API.md

 ### TokenInjectableDockerBuilder <a name="TokenInjectableDockerBuilder" id="token-injectable-docker-builder.TokenInjectableDockerBuilder"></a>

-A CDK construct to build and push Docker images to an ECR repository using CodeBuild and Lambda custom resources.
+A CDK construct to build and push Docker images to an ECR repository using CodeBuild and Lambda custom resources, retrieving the final image digest (SHA) and using that exact digest for ECS or Lambda references.

 #### Initializers <a name="Initializers" id="token-injectable-docker-builder.TokenInjectableDockerBuilder.Initializer"></a>